Genetics of Pharmacoresistant Epilepsy

 HOW LONG DOES IT TAKE?

-The core survey may take between 15-20 minutes, while the additional, optional modules might take up to an extra 15-20 minutes.
+Completing the core survey can take 15-30 minutes to complete, but it can take longer, while the additional optional modules might take up to an extra 20-30 minutes.

-We may contact you after the core survey is completed to discuss if would like to donate a saliva sample.
-If you agree to give a saliva sample we will send you a sample collection kit through the post.
+We may contact you after the core survey is completed to discuss if you would like to donate a saliva sample.
+If you agree to give a saliva sample, we will send you a sample collection kit through the post.
 Saliva samples can be collected in the privacy of your own home at a time that suits you.
-Providing a sample takes about 5-10 minutes.
+Providing a sample is easy and takes about 5-10 minutes.
 The saliva sample is sent back to us through the post using a pre-paid envelope.

 I AM READY TO PARTICIPATE – WHAT NEXT?

-3. Post the kit back to our laboratory in Brisbane using a pre-paid package
+6. Donate a saliva sample in a provided collection kit and return it to our laboratory in Brisbane using a pre-paid package

 CONTACT US